Joseph L. Mundy

 Dr. Crispell received his BS from Northeastern University in 2003 and Ph.D. from Brown University in 2010 where he focused on probabilistic 3-d reconstruction algorithms using volumetric geometry representations.
 Dan is a co-founder of Vision Systems and has published several research papers in the fields of 3-d reconstruction, image and video registration, and change detection.
 He has developed and applied 3-d reconstruction and automatic change detection processing techniques to overhead imagery and developed automatic fusion and exploitation algorithms for LIDAR, image, and video data.
 He has implemented a belief propagation framework for inferring 3-d scene representations of single images based on fusion of outputs from a large set of independent off-the-shelf computer vision algorithms as part of the DARPA Visual Media Reasoning (VMR) program.
 Current areas of investigation also include the use of 3-d models to aid in the human face recognition task.

 Scott Richardson finished his Masters degree in 2007 from the University of Colorado (CU) in Computer Science with an emphasis in Machine Learning.
 While at CU, he competed in the DARPA Learning Applied to Ground Robotics (LAGR) challenge in which he implemented path-planning algorithms for navigation through unstructured environments.
-Scott worked for Lockheed Martin as a Research Scientist before joining VSI.
-Scott has experience developing 3-d scene modeling applications using Full Motion Video and satellite imagery and is a member of the VXL developer team.
-As part of the DARPA Visual Media Reasoning (VMR) program he has designed a Factor Graph Toolkit based on the GraphLab graph-parallel processing framework to perform distributed belief propagation.
-He has also performed scene and object level classification to triage imagery and separately, to detect different landform types.
-He is currently investigating change detection from satellite imagery.
+Scott worked for Lockheed Martin as a Research Scientist before joining VSI in 2012.
+Scott has experience developing 3D scene modeling applications and is a member of the VXL developer team.
+As part of the DARPA Visual Media Reasoning (VMR) program he designed a Factor Graph Toolkit based on the GraphLab graph-parallel processing framework to perform distributed belief propagation.
+He is currently investigating Generative Adversarial Networks and their application to face detection.

 Andy Neff received his BS (2004) and MS (2007) in Electrical Engineering from Clemson University with an emphasis on Intelligence Systems.
 He worked for Lockheed Martin for almost 7 years as a Research Scientist, working as an image processing algorithm developer and software integrator.
-Andy became the newest member to join the VSI team in 2014.
 His recent work includes VoxelGlobe, a web site interface for VSI algorithms powered by Django.

 Dr. Biris finished his PhD in 2015 from the School of Engineering from Brown University, along with his ScB in Computer Engineering in 2009.
 His dissertation focused on the compression of 2-d and 3-d dynamic scenes based on motion estimation.
 He successfully adapted classical optical flow algorithms to work on 3-d time-varying probabilistic volumetric models by leveraging 3-d surface and appearance information.
 During his first years of his PhD, Octavian has developed an algorithm for surveillance video compression based on background modeling and the JPEG 2000 standard.
 His research interests also pursued new motion estimation methods based on recasting Schroedinger's equation in the context of computer vision.
 He was also the teaching assistant of the graduate level course on scientific programming in C++ for four years in a row, where he contributed to multiple lectures on modern C++11 features and development, Python C bindings and GPU computing.
 Octavian is currently working on combining 3-d human face modeling techniques with machine learning and data-driven methods in order to solve face detection and recognition problems.